Juji Nakada’s ministry reaches, even now, into the 21st Century.

 He got up to wander around the neighborhood church.

-I was looking at some writing in huge gold-colored carving that was high in the eaves of the ceiling and wondered what book in the Bible it came from, as it didn’t say.
+As he examined some writing in huge gold-colored carving that was high in the eaves of the ceiling.
+I wondered what book in the Bible it came from, as it didn’t say.

 I went back and sat down…and would you believe it, it was John 17 VERSE 10!!!!
 Is that crazy or what?
 ‘All mine are thine, and thine are mine; and I am glorified in them’.
 The opposite side of the ceiling was John 17:24.”